GeorgeDaoud3/SOFE4630U-MS3/README.md

     ![](images/df20.jpg)

-## Data flow Processing the MNIST database from Pub/Sub
+## 4. Stream Processing the MNIST Dataset

 In this example, the data will be read and store into Google Pub/Sub.
 In the previous milestone, you have already learned how to create a topic in Google Pub/sub, a consumer to read the data, and a producer to send data through the pub/sub.
 This will be the first streaming process.
 It will keep running until you manually stop it.